 I am a Senior Scientist at the Artificial Intelligence Laboratory of the Philips Research North America, Cambridge, Massachusetts.
 My research interests span a wide range of topics in the areas of Computational Linguistics, Natural Language Processing (NLP), Artificial Intelligence, and Machine Learning.
-I currently focus on problems related to Clinical Question Answering and Intelligent Information Extraction.
+I currently focus on solving problems related to Clinical Question Answering and Intelligent Information Extraction using Deep Learning techniques.

 Before joining Philips, I was a Post Doctoral Fellow at the Department of Mathematics and Computer Science, University of Lethbridge, Canada.